lakshmankumar12/nixPowerToolNotes/bashNotes.md

 }
 ```

+# Some useful stuff

-# Getting yes/no or other inputs from user
+## Getting yes/no or other inputs from user

 ```sh
 echo "Do you wish to install this program?"